enRichMyData/sn-ttyg-demo/sn-chatbot/Instructions.md

 # TTYG demo Instructions

-These are detailed instructuions how to set up the DataWeek 2025 Talk To Your Graph demo locally.
+These are detailed instructions how to set up the DataWeek 2025 Talk To Your Graph demo locally.

 Detailed [documentation](https://graphdb.ontotext.com/documentation/11.0/talk-to-graph.html)